Reasons Why You Should NOT Visit Kerala in the High Peak Seasons? When You Should Visit Kerala- Know in Detail!

 - Excellent time for extensive sightseeing and roaming around.

-- Ideal season for trekking and other adventure activities.
+- The ideal season for trekking and other adventure activities.

 - Most tourist attractions are open and accessible to travellers.

-- Ideal period to fully enjoy the sunny beaches of Kerala.
+- The ideal period to fully enjoy the sunny beaches of Kerala.

 - Accommodation/Houseboat tariffs are usually 20-40 % higher than the tariffs during normal seasons.